-About his verse, Bunting himself suggests that readers look to his poetry only for its audio value and advises taking pleasure in the sheer sound combinations his poems afford.
-G. S. Fraser notes in the Times Literary Supplement that the poet's work "is verse which is directly melodic, which seems to sing rather than speak," adding, "Bunting perhaps excels all living poets in expressing emotional complexity through apparently simple—not so very simple—elodic artifice."
-Anthony Suter extends this musical metaphor in Agenda, observing that Bunting's poetry reflects "the structure of meanings, and, moreover, the meanings are organized according to a musical architecture—that of sonata form."
-Peter Dale of Agenda downplays the importance of melodic elements in Bunting's verse, asserting: "This use of musical form is ultimately a mere metaphorical usage....
-In general, the musical approach is nearly always a form of anti-rationalism."
-About the musical qualities of Briggflatts, he specifies his objection: "Both in its use of sound and its gesture towards musical structure it is rather obvious and not a little contrived."
+Bunting suggested that readers look to his poetry only for its audio value and advised taking pleasure in the sheer sound combinations his poems afford.
+G. S. Fraser noted in the Times Literary Supplement that the poet’s work “is verse which is directly melodic, which seems to sing rather than speak,” adding, “Bunting perhaps excels all living poets in expressing emotional complexity through apparently simple—not so very simple—elodic artifice.”
+Anthony Suter extends this musical metaphor in Agenda, observing that Bunting’s poetry reflects “the structure of meanings, and, moreover, the meanings are organized according to a musical architecture—that of sonata form.”

 - Redimiculum Matellarum, privately printed, 1930.